transdigiware/blockchain/howto/ibp-console-identities.md

 Clicking an identity opens a side panel that displays its certificates and private keys in base64 format.
 Click **Export** to download the identity's certificates to your local file system.
 Click **Update** to change the identity name in the wallet or paste a new set of keys into the panel.
 Click **Remove** when you no longer need to use this identity and want to delete its keys.

+## Storing identities in a Hardware Security Module (HSM)
+{: #ibp-console-identities-hsm}
+In a production environment you have the option to generate and store private keys in an HSM.
+An HSM is a hardware appliance that performs cryptographic operations and provides the capability to ensure that the private keys never leave the HSM.
+The HSM then allows your peers to sign and endorse transactions without exposing their private keys.
+Fabric supports HSM devices that implement the [PKCS11 standard](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
+PKCS11 is a cryptographic standard for secure operations, generation, and storage of keys.

+There are three ways you can use an HSM with the {{site.data.keyword.blockchainfull_notm}} Platform:
+1. Utilize the HSM appliance that is available in [{{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibp-hsm-gemalto).
+2. Configure your own HSM.
+3. For test purposes only, configure open source [SoftHSM](https://github.com/opendnssec/SoftHSMv2){: external}.
+You can use SoftHSM for cryptographic operations of your peer, ordering node or CA inside an HSM slot.

+After you have configured an HSM, you need to configure a HSM proxy that allows the blockchain node to communicate with the HSM.
+Then when you configure a blockchain node, you will need to provide three pieces of information:
+* **Proxy endpoint:** ClusterIP address that is generated for the HSM when the HSM proxy is configured.
+* **Label:** Corresponds to the HSM Partition.
+* **PIN:** The PIN associated with the HSM slot.

+After HSM is configured for a node, the HSM becomes the cryptographic service provider for the node.
+When the HSM is subsequently used to generate and store a node's private key, and the node identity is exported or stored in the wallet, the private key is not visible.

+For more information about how to deploy the HSM proxy and use HSM with a CA, peer, or ordering node see [Setting up a PKCS11 proxy for HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-pkcs11-proxy) and [Configuring a node to use HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm)

 ## Associating identities
 {: #ibp-console-identities-associate-admin}